ngageoint/six-library/README.txt

 	SVN Issues:
 	~~~~~~~~~~~
-		Please DONT POLLUTE CVS!
-Dont put binaries in there,
+		Please DONT POLLUTE SVN!
+Don't put binaries in there,
 		unless you have a very good reason

 		IMPORTANT: Before you commit: